-Here’s an example of a bet that was offered at a tennis bookmaker recently:
+Here’s an example of a type of tennis bet that was offered recently:

 - Tomas Berdych: 4/1

 - Roger Federer: 1/6

 In this example, Roger Federer is the favourite at odds of 1/6 while Tomas Berdych is the underdog at odds of 4/1.

 If you bet £100 on Roger Federer in this example, you will be paid a total of £116.66 for a profit of £16.66 if he wins the match.

 If you bet £100 on Tomas Berdych at 4/1 in this example, you will be paid a total of £500 for a profit of £400 if he wins the match.

 Your potential return for betting on Roger Federer in this case is lower because he is perceived as the player most likely to win (i.e. he is the favourite).

 Likewise, the potential return for betting on Tomas Berdych is higher because he is perceived as the player less likely to win (i.e., he is the underdog).

 Sports betting sites set the odds based on two factors.
 They open the odds at first based on their own estimation of how likely each player is to win the match.
 Then as bets start coming in, the bookmaker may adjust the odds in order to get an equal amount of action on both sides of the bet.

 The bookmaker’s goal is to balance the books in such a way that they can lock in a small profit no matter who wins the match.
-Ideally, the bookmaker will pay the winners using money collected from the losers, plus a little profit leftover for themselves.
+Ideally, the bookmaker will pay the winners using money collected from the losers, plus a profit for themselves.

 Spread Bets / Handicaps

-The handicap specifies that the favoured player must win by X number of games.
-If that player does not win by at least that many games, the bet is lost.
+The handicap specifies that the favored player must win by X number of games.
+If that player does not win by at least that total number of games, the bet is lost.
 The underdog can lose the match by up to X number of games and your bet will still be considered a winner.

 Here’s an example of a spread bet from that same matchup between Federer and Berdych: